 For Waterlogic employees, coming into the office every morning is a joy.
-Many of us have found happiness in everyday activities such as the morning stand up sessions, where we share our latest achievements and during catch up calls with colleagues across the globe.
+Many of us have found happiness in everyday activities such as the morning stand up sessions, where we share our latest achievements and during catch up calls with colleagues over the Atlantic.
 We’ve noticed the Waterlogic working culture, which includes motivating and supporting our co-workers has positively influenced the morale and performance of the wider team.

 Is a happier individual is the more productive employee?